digiv3rse/assets/docs/authentication/onboarding.md

   console.error(`The requested handle is not available.`);
 }
 ```
-You can also directly query the Lens GraphQL API.
+You can also directly query the DiGi GraphQL API.

 **Query**